numaproj/numaflow/docs/APIs.md

 <em>(Optional)</em>
 <p>

-DeprecatedReplicasPerScale defines maximum replicas can be scaled up or down at once.
-The is use to prevent too aggressive scaling operations
-Deprecated: Use ReplicasPerScaleUp and ReplicasPerScaleDown instead
+DeprecatedReplicasPerScale defines the number of maximum replicas that can be changed in a single scale up or down operation.
+The is use to prevent from too aggressive scaling operations Deprecated: Use ReplicasPerScaleUp and ReplicasPerScaleDown instead
 </p>

 </td>